HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 ### Permissions Policy

-The [Permissions Policy](https://developer.mozilla.org/docs/Web/HTTP/Permissions_Policy) (formerly known as the Feature Policy) is similar to the Content Security Policy but focuses on controlling access to features rather than resources.
-Websites can request access to various features from the browser, such as geolocation, webcam, microphone, and more.
-By employing the Permissions Policy, websites can restrict which features can be accessed by the main site and all embedded `<iframe>` elements, enhancing security and user privacy.
+The [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Permissions_Policy) (formerly known as the Feature Policy) is a set of mechanisms that allow websites to control which browser features can be accessed on a webpage, such as geolocation, webcam, microphone, and more.
+By using the Permissions Policy, websites can restrict feature access for both the main site and any embedded content, enhancing security and protecting user privacy.
+This is configured through the `Permissions-Policy` response header for the main site and all its embedded `<iframe>` elements,.
+Additionally, web administrators can set individual policies for specific `<iframe>` elements using their `allow` attribute.

 {{ figure_markup(
   content="+1.3%",